 The Book of Zechariah states that the “God of Israel” will stand on the Mt. of Olives.
 This is interpreted to mean that the Messiah will appear here on the Day of Judgment and the resurrection of the dead will begin here with those buried on the mount.

-In the New Testament the Mount of Olives is noted as the place where Jesus stood as he looked out over Jerusalem and wept as he foresaw the city’s destruction.
+In the New Testament, the Mount of Olives is noted as the place where Jesus stood as he looked out over Jerusalem and wept as he foresaw the city’s destruction.
 Jesus is said to have taught his disciples the Lord’s Prayer on the Mount of Olives.
 Jesus prayed in the Garden of Gethsemane and was arrested on the eve of his crucifixion.
 The Book of Acts tells us that Jesus ascended to heaven from the mount following his resurrection.

-Churches of the Mount of Olives
+Christian Pilgrimage Sites on the Mount of Olives

 To explore Mount of Olives, join our Jerusalem Temple Mount & Dome of the Rock Tour.